jrcain-usgs/asc-public-docs/docs/how-to-guides/software-management/releases/isis-release-process.md

 === "RC"

     - [ ] For initial preparation, work from your own branch and make PRs to the `dev` branch.
+(Dev is the feeder branch for RCs.)

 === "LR"

-    - [ ] A Live Release comes from the most recent Release Candidate (RC).
-Preparation has already been done in the RC process.
+    - [ ] Preparation has already been done in the RC process.
+(The RC is the feeder branch for a Live Release.)

 === "LTS"